- Currently serving: Farmington, New Mexico

 - Children: MaHalee

-Denise Conway grew up in broken, abusive homes.
-While she called herself a Christian for many years, she surrendered her life to Jesus following years of alcohol and drug abuse and being in and out of treatment and jail.
+Experiencing a difficult childhood, as a teenager Denise Conway developed addictions to drugs and alcohol that continued into adulthood.
+While calling herself a Christian many years, Denise surrendered her life to Jesus after being in and out of treatment and jail.

 In 2003 she came to Christ through a radio ministry facilitated by Crossroads BIC in Salina, Kansas.
 Denise then became a member of Revolution Church, a BIC congregation also in Salina, where she was discipled and began to serve in youth ministry and other areas.